 Because of her desire to contribute to a solution to the national overdose epidemic, Nina also obtained education certification in Alcohol & Drug Counseling from Villanova University and is a Pennsylvania Board Certified Recovery Specialist.

+Nina is an approved speaker for the Archdiocese of Philadelphia, the Catholic Diocese of Allentown, and she is an approved facilitator for the Matt Talbot Retreat Movement.
 Nina is a member of the Association of Spiritual, Ethical, and Religious Values in Counseling (ASERVIC), the Society for the Study of Christian Spirituality, and the Parliament of the World’s Religions.
 Nina is a member of NAADAC (The Association for Addiction Professionals) and was a panelist for the association’s webinar series on The Spirituality of Addiction.
 Nina resides in Bethlehem Pennsylvania with her husband Mark and has two adult daughters and one grandson.